Hyperhidrosis

 What is hyperhidrosis?

+Hyperhidrosis is a condition characterized by excessive sweating that is not always related to heat or exercise.
 Perspiration serves as the body’s natural mechanism for maintaining temperature balance.
 However, individuals with hyperhidrosis experience excessive sweating, irrespective of external heat or physical exertion.
 While primary axillary hyperhidrosis, characterized by excessive underarm sweating, is the most prevalent form, other commonly affected areas include the hands, feet, face, scalp, and various body creases like between the breasts, in the groin area, on the lower back, or buttocks.

 What causes excessive sweating?